Juhyun730/BAT_multimodal_transformer/README.md

 #### Data Augmentation
 * The label imbalance was so severe that data augmentation was necessary.
 * Bio data has been augmented by SMOTE.
 (It was only used in the control group)
-* Text data were augmented by replacing words with synonyms through konlpy.
+* Text data were augmented by replacing words with synonyms through wordnet.
 (It was only used in the control group)
 * Audio data has been augmented by pitch changes, noise additions, and random value multiplication.

 #### Bio Data